-Unless otherwise stated in the prospectus supplement, each month the primary servicer as a servicing fee receives and may retain a portion of interest collected on the loans that is not required to be paid to certificateholders.
-The primary servicer also receives and may retain all or a portion of the assumption fees, late payment charges and other similar charges, and may retain a portion of prepayment premiums, to the extent all of such fees, charges and premiums are collected from borrowers, as additional servicing compensation unless the prospectus supplement states otherwise.
+Unless otherwise stated in the prospectus supplement, each month the primary servicer receives and may retain as a servicing fee a portion of the interest collected on the loans that is not required to be paid to certificateholders.
+The primary servicer also receives and may retain all or a portion of the assumption fees, late payment charges and other similar charges, and may retain a portion of prepayment premiums, to the extent that these fees, charges and premiums are collected from borrowers, as additional servicing compensation unless the prospectus supplement states otherwise.
 The trust pays all the expenses that it incurs.
-We are entitled to the investment income from collections on the mortgage loans in our capacities as issuer, master servicer, and trustee.
-We also receive an issuer fee of \$1,000 for our services in establishing each MBS trust.
+We are entitled to the investment income from collections on the mortgage loans for services to the MBS trust in our various capacities.